mborus/python_pizza_2021_map_code/README.md

 Requirements are now unfrozen, but there's a backup frozen file if you run into problems.

-The code now works without special installtion tricks on Python3.13 / Windows 10/11
+The code now works without special installation tricks on Python3.13 / Windows 10/11

 Note: The slides have not been updated - use the notebook!